Three years ago, my husband suffered a gruesome shoulder injury.

 This award honors a physician, nurse or other health care professional who works directly with patients and who shows exceptional achievement in his or her work.

-- Tricia Cobler, senior nurse practitioner, Pallitus Health Partners
+- Tricia Cobler, senior director of clinical excellence, Pallitus Health Partners

-- Dr. Mini Das, cardiologist, Baptist Health Louisville
+- Dr. Mini Das, cardiologist, Louisville Cardiology, Baptist Health Louisville

 - Khaga Sapkota, nursing director, Gathering Club

-- Dr. Ben Thornton, neurology hospitalist, Baptist Health Louisville
+- Dr. James Thornton, neuro hospitalist, medical stroke director, Baptist Health Louisville

-- Parker Lacy, vice president of facilities management, Trilogy Health Services
+- Parker Lacy, vice president of facilities, Trilogy Health Services